dessn/Pippin/paper/paper.md

 computing the required bias corrections and feeding the results into CosmoMC [@cosmomc].
 The MCMC outputs are then analysed in ChainConsumer [@ChainConsumer].

+This functionality allows Pippin to run end-to-end, taking telescope data as input and producing cosmological constraints in under a day, with no input required from the user past the initial configuration file.
+It is currently in use in multiple projects, including investigating the impact of classifiers on cosmology, determining template tuning of the supernova core-collapse rate, assessing the impact of spectral features on classification, and determining the reduction in cosmological bias from improved calibration of the SALT2 supernova model.

 Additonal plots are performed via the matplotlib library [@matplotlib], and makes use of various numpy [@numpy], scipy [@scipy] and pandas [@pandas] functions.
 Several machine learning functions make use of scikit-learn [@sklearn].